Do you dream of becoming a homeowner? You can probably picture the perfect home in your mind right now and are dreaming of someday taking that step.

 Saving for a house is a big deal.
 I’ve purchased two houses in my life and every single time was scared out of my mind.

-Purchasing a home is a huge commitment of money and shouldn’t be done on a whim.
+Purchasing a home is a huge commitment of money.

 This is one of the reasons I recommend saving for your house for at least 6 months.
 6 months gives you plenty of time to research your location, save money for a down payment and learn the housing details you need.